diversen/simple-php-translation/README.md

 Now all translation are loaded from a file and the prefix 'NT: ' is removed.

-We can add a small script for translating using google translate to translate to danish (`da`).
+There is also a small script for translating into danish (`da`).
 [test/google_translate.php](test/google_translate.php)

-In order to use this script you will need to setup a `google service account`.
+In order to use this script, you will need to setup a `google service account`.
-You will need to change this part of the script:
+Then change this part of the script:

     putenv("GOOGLE_APPLICATION_CREDENTIALS=google_json/pebble-2c949028ebcc.json");